homezhan/artoolkit-docs/Advanced_Topics/windows_building_libarvideo.md

 ##Installing the DirectShow SDK

 ###Visual Studio 2013
 Visual Studio 2013 is supplied with Windows SDK 8.1, which includes the required DirectShow link libraries, and some of the required headers.
 Interestingly, it also includes strmbase.lib, the library implementing the DirectShow base classes, but unfortunately does not include ether the Debug version of this library (strmbasd.lib) or the header files.
-These would normally be required to be manually installed from the Windows SDK 7.1 samples package, however we have made a package which includes the DirectShow base classes source and compiled libraries for 32-bit and 64-bit architectures.
+These would normally be required to be manually installed from the Windows SDK 7.1 samples package.
+However, we have made a package which includes the DirectShow base classes source and compiled libraries for 32-bit and 64-bit architectures.

 [Download the DirectShow base classes package][3a].